Laxmi02-ux/Laxmi/README.md

 - Microsoft — Extract, Transform and Load Data in Power BI
 - IBM — Databases and SQL for Data Science
-- Meta — Python for Data Analytics
+- Meta — Python for Data Analytics  .
-- Currently learning: Hadoop, Spark, Cloud Fundamentals (AWS basics)

 ## 📫 Let’s Connect

 - **LinkedIn:** (laxmisharma2003)